 Sometimes we cannot publish information because:

-- we don't hold it
+- we do not hold it

 - it is a court record